BadrChoubai/CS-Resources/docs/index.md

 # MSU Denver Computer Science

-Aimed at giving students a useful place to go to for learning resources, this is a compilation of things I personally found to be helpful in my own self-guided learning and would like to share.
+Aimed primarily at students taking CS1030 and CS1050, this should serve as a useful place to go to for learning resources.
+It is a compilation of things I found to be helpful in my own self-guided learning and would like to share.

 ## New To Programming